Thursday, November 18, 2010

 Empanadas de Pato a la Huancaina: Duck Empanadas with a Spicy Peruvian Sauce

 Last Friday I had two dear friends over for dinner.
 As Emily, Laura and I love Spanish, travel and good food, I thought it fitting to prepare empanadas for dinner.
 I'd recently purchased aji amarillo paste and was excited to try it out.
-Aji de gallina and papas a la huancaina are
+Aji de gallina and papas a la huancaina are among my favorite Peruvian dishes, so I thought it would be a fun twist to try substituting duck for the traditional chicken.
+(For the purists out there, this is my version of the sauce).

 For the Duck: